US STOCKS-Wall Street rises on strong earnings despite soft data

 * DuPont and Travelers raise quarterly dividends

-NEW YORK, April 23 U.S. stocks climbed on Tuesday as strong earnings from Travelers Cos Inc and others put shares on track for a third straight day of gains, though worries about the strength of the global economy were not far from investors' minds.
+NEW YORK, April 23 U.S. stocks rose on Tuesday as strong earnings from Travelers Cos Inc and others put shares on track for a third straight day of gains, although investors said recent volatility was likely to return.

-Earnings drove Wall Street's 1 percent advance, with Netflix Inc and Coach Inc among the S&P 500's top percentage gainers.
-Netflix soared 25.3 percent to $218.52, while Coach jumped 11 percent to $56.16.
-Both companies posted profits that beat expectations.
-Netflix also reported strong subscriber growth.
+Gains were driven by corporate earnings, with Netflix Inc and Coach Inc the S&P 500's top two percentage gainers.
+Netflix soared 23 percent to $214.37 while Coach was up 11 percent at $56.09.
+Both companies posted profits that beat expectations and Netflix also posted strong subscriber growth.

-The S&P's index of information technology stocks gained 1.5 percent, while Apple rose 1.7 percent to $405.39 ahead of its results, due after the closing bell.
-Tech has lagged other S&P 500 sectors in the last month as investors sought more defensive areas.
+U.S. new home sales rose 1.5 percent in March, slighly under expectations, according to the Commerce Department.
+Equities showed little reaction to the data.

+In China, data showing little growth in factory activity was the latest indicator that global growth may come under pressure.
+Last week data showing China's growth unexpectedly slowed in the first quarter contributed to a massive drop in commodity prices.
+Crude oil fell 1 percent.

 Analysts see earnings growth of 2.1 percent this quarter, up from expectations of 1.5 percent at the start of the month.